 It’s not uncommon to start an NPS survey with demographic questions like age, gender, income, etc. This response data can be helpful when you are creating segmentation during your research and analysis.
 Try to avoid demographic questions in the survey if they are not needed, or you can get the answers from data you already have in other systems, like a CRM or customer database.
 Remember, the fewer survey questions the better.

-The Net Promoter Score Question
+The Net Promoter Score question

 This is the core question that we mentioned earlier which will be the primary way you measure your score.
 The other questions mentioned are used to make the data easier to analyse and follow up with the respondent to address their feedback.

 This will help you discover the drivers for promoters and detractors in your responses.
 Going through the open text feedback can be a time-consuming process, so consider using a text analysis tool like Text iQ.
 If you are fielding more than a few dozen responses in your distribution a text analysis tool will save you a lot of time.

 If you know this answer you already have a headstart to resolving the issue directly with the customer.
 Keep in mind, that not all cases will need both the “reason for your score” and “how could we improve” questions as many times that will have the same answer.
-For example, if the reason they gave a bad score was, “long call waiting times”, the way to increase the experience will probably be to, “shorten wait times”.
+For example, if the reason they gave a bad score was, “long call waiting times”, the way to improve the experience will probably be to “shorten wait times”.

-It’s a good practice to ask the survey respondent if you can follow up with them if needed.
-Not all people will want to talk to someone about their issue.
-Depending on how your survey was distributed, you may or not have that customer’s email or phone number, so don’t forget to ask for it you need to.
+It’s a good practice to ask the survey respondent if you can follow up with them if needed, but not everyone will want to talk to someone about their issues.
+Depending on how your survey was distributed, you may or not have that customer’s email or phone number, so don’t forget to ask for it if you need to.

 The more data you can collect and analyse alongside your NPS score, the more you’ll be able to understand what’s driving your customer experience, allowing you to prioritise your improvements to have the biggest impact on your customers.

-Segmentation in Your NPS Survey Responses
+Segmentation in your NPS survey responses